canonical/proxy-confdb-demo/README.md

 ### _snapd-control_ interface

-In this workaround, we also have an additional snap (`net-ctrl`) that we set snap config on (with `snap set`).
-The other snaps then connect to the [snapd-control](https://snapcraft.io/docs/snapd-control-interface) interface and consume this configuration through the snapd API endpoint [`/v2/snaps/net-ctrl/conf`](https://snapcraft.io/docs/snapd-api#heading--snaps-name-conf).
+In this workaround, we also have an additional snap (`net-ctrl`) that we set snap configuration on (with `snap set`).
+The other snaps then connect to the [snapd-control](https://snapcraft.io/docs/snapd-control-interface) interface and consume this configuration through the [snapd options endpoint `/v2/snaps/net-ctrl/conf`](https://snapcraft.io/docs/snapd-api#heading--snaps-name-conf).
 This is a BAD solution as it effectively grants these snaps `root` access to your device which isn't safe.

 ![With snapd-control interface](docs/media/with-snapd-control.png)

-## Using Confdbs
+## Using Confdb

 ### Intro